gboeing/ppd430/syllabus/readme.md

 **Oct 19 - Spatial Data Workshop**

+We hold a workshop on working with spatial data, including using Carto.

+Readings to be completed prior to class:

   - Wheelan, Naked Statistics, ch.
 8-10

-We hold a workshop on working with spatial data, including using Carto.